dideler/school-projects/README.md

 school-projects
 ===============

-A collection of school work from my days of studying computer science
+A collection of school work from my days of studying computer science.

+Be warned, code may be messy or incomplete.